demisto/content/Packs/VirusTotal/Integrations/FeedRetrohunt/README.md

 Use this feed integration to fetch VirusTotal Retrohunt matches.
+It processes the latest finished job retrieving its matches based on the limit parameter (40 by default) in every fetch until there are no more matches for that job.

 ## Configure VirusTotal Retrohunt Feed on Cortex XSOAR